awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 Alternatively, if you have a user data or cloud\-init script that configures your instances after they launch, you do not need to configure a notification\.
 The script can control the lifecycle action using the ID of the instance on which it runs\.
 If you are not doing so already, update your script to retrieve the instance ID of the instance from the instance metadata\.
 For more information, see [Retrieving instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 You can have the script signal the lifecycle hook when the configuration script is complete, to allow the instance to proceed to the next state\.

 **Note**
 The Amazon EC2 Auto Scaling console does not provide the option to define an Amazon SNS or Amazon SQS notification target for the lifecycle hook\.
-These lifecycle hooks must be added using either the AWS CLI or an AWS SDK\.
+These lifecycle hooks must be added using either the AWS CLI or one of the SDKs\.
 For more information, see [Configuring notifications](configuring-lifecycle-hook-notifications.md)\.

+## GitHub repository<a name="github-repository-lifecycle-hook-templates"></a>

+You can visit our [GitHub repository](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples) to download templates and scripts for lifecycle hooks\.

 ## Lifecycle hook availability<a name="lifecycle-hooks-availability"></a>